CHOPPING BOARD CARE INSTRUCTIONS

 Purchase your very own bottle here in My Shop, for a bargain price, only $5 postage for a limited time.

-2. I also use Livos Countertop Oil on the wood to seal it when I make them, that’s the best hardwax oil I’ve ever tried and it’s fully natural, unlike others that have poisons & drying agents even though they claim to be all natural.
+• I use Livos Countertop Oil on the wood to seal it when I make them, that’s the best hardwax oil I’ve ever tried and it’s fully natural, unlike others that have poisons & drying agents even though they claim to be all natural.

-So you could always buy a tin of this if you have a few raw timber boards you need to finish but there are some alternatives below that are easy to find at your local supermarkets or chemists.
+So you could always buy a tin of this if you make wooden chopping boards or you have some raw unfinished boards you need to finish but there are some alternatives below that are easy to find at your local supermarkets or chemists.

 a can of livos countertop oil environmentally friendly plant oil finish